-r) Pursuant to Section 169 (2)(b) of the Local Government Regulation 2012 to adopt the 2022-2023 Revenue Statement (Attachment 1) for inclusion in the 2022-2023 Budget.
+r) Pursuant to Section 169 (2)(b) of the Local Government Regulation 2012 to adopt the 2023-2024 Revenue Statement (Attachment 1) for inclusion in the 2023-2024 Budget.

 Council is required under Section 169 (2) (b) of the Local Government Regulation 2012 to include a revenue statement in its annual budget.
-This report recommends the adoption of this document as part of the 2022-2023 Budget as well as other key measures that Council will use to generate its rating revenue.
-The 2022-2023 Revenue Statement will achieve an initial yield of \$44.86 million in rates and utility charges with \$1.90 million allowed for discounts and remissions.
+This report recommends the adoption of this document as part of the 2023-2024 Budget as well as other key measures that Council will use to generate its rating revenue.
+The 2023-2024 Revenue Statement will achieve an initial yield of \$47.17 million in rates and utility charges with \$1.93 million allowed for discounts and remissions.
 Budget parameters include a conservative growth rate of approximately 1.00%.

-The Revenue Statement is a key statutory document of Council detailing the revenue measures adopted in Council's 2022-2023 Budget and is required to be reviewed and adopted as part of the annual budget.
-Changes made to the documents reflect the wishes of Council in making and levying rates for the coming financial year and provides the basis for the generation of Council's rates revenue for 2022-2023.
+The Revenue Statement is a key statutory document of Council detailing the revenue measures adopted in Council's 2023-2024 Budget and is required to be reviewed and adopted as part of the annual budget.
+Changes made to the documents reflect the wishes of Council in making and levying rates for the coming financial year and provides the basis for the generation of Council's rates revenue for 2023-2024.

-Following a series of budget workshops, Council is now able to formalise its Revenue Statement for the 2022-2023 financial year.
-In 2022-2023, general rates revenue will continue to be levied using a system of differential rating.
+Following a series of budget workshops, Council is now able to formalise its Revenue Statement for the 2023-2024 financial year.
+In 2023-2024, general rates revenue will continue to be levied using a system of differential rating.
 The system includes sixty (60) differential categories.

-The re-valuations issued by The Department of Natural Resources, Mines and Energy has increased with an average change of 20%.
-For the 2022-2023 budget Council has introduced 3-year averaged land valuation calculation method to mitigate the impact of substantial fluctuations in the rates charged for a particular parcel of rateable land arising from changed valuations from year to year.
+The re-valuations issued by The Department of Natural Resources, Mines and Energy has increased with an average change of 30.95%.
+For the 2023-2024 budget Council has continued with 3-year averaged land valuation calculation method to mitigate the impact of substantial fluctuations in the rates charged for a particular parcel of rateable land arising from changed valuations from year to year.

-Amendments to the category banding for Rural and Urban Residential, Non-Principal place of Residence and Vacant Land categories have also been applied to ensure consistency and limit the impact to majority of properties.
+Amendments to the category banding for Rural and Urban Residential, Non-Principal place of Residence, Vacant Land, Animal and Crop Farming categories have also been applied to ensure consistency and limit the impact to majority of properties.
 This will mean that some properties within each category will see a reduction in their general rates, while other properties will remain the same or have an increase depending on the movement of the valuation.
 The amount of change is dependent on the valuation of the property and new bandings within categories.